New features

 # New never type RFC

-The never type can be used to indicated that a function will actually stop the program flow.
+The never type can be used to indicate that a function will actually stop the program flow.
 This can be done either by throwing an exception, calling exit or other similar functions.

 function dd(mixed $input): never